drkvogel/ocpcares/notes/notes.md

 ## ToDo

-`ended` event doesn't alway fire - add timeout? favicon doesn't show on chrome, does on firefox file size is too big - 4Mb in total how can we fit all the content onscreen vertically e.g. on a laptop it's too wide on mobile it's slow loading clips, should display a loading image (e.g. OCP logo) in chrome, sometimes, width of content is much smaller than width of viewport and content is unresponsive to click...
+file size is too big - 4Mb in total centre vids and title vertically how can we fit all the content onscreen vertically e.g. on a laptop it's too wide how low can we go with vid quality? cut up film into quarters or eights with some overlap, easier to cut up switch between random and film order other movies e.g. Platoon, Withnail...

 ## defer

-pulling down on PWA on android phone seems to update PWA
+`ended` event doesn't alway fire - add timeout? in chrome, sometimes, width of content is much smaller than width of viewport and content is unresponsive to click... pulling down on PWA on android phone seems to update PWA - check

 ### Video converters